nbrown02/Story-Point-Correlation/PRIVACY.md

 ## Introduction

 The Estimate Accuracy (Story Point Correlation) template for Jira/ADO is provided **free of charge** as an open-source resource to help teams visualize the correlation of their story point estimates and cycle time.
-This template is a **static configuration file** and does **not** interact with user data, Jira instances, or external systems.
+This template is a **static configuration file** and does **not** interact with user data, Jira/ADO instances, or external systems.

 ## Data Collection and Usage